The risk of rabies is real for horses

 Insert text here...

 All horses are exposed to the five potentially fatal core diseases — West Nile virus, Eastern and Western equine encephalomyelitis, tetanus, and rabies.
 However, of these core diseases, rabies presents the most serious threat for horses because it’s 100% fatal.
-Yet only one in seven horses is vaccinated for rabies, leaving many horses exposed to this devastating disease.1,2
+Yet only one in six horses is vaccinated for rabies, leaving many horses exposed to this devastating disease.1,2

 Alarmingly, horses are nearly four times as likely as dogs to get rabies.3 Horses across the U.S. can be exposed to rabies through infected wildlife, commonly bats, raccoons, foxes and skunks.
 Whether kept in a barn or pasture, the risk is real for all horses.